-Tipping may have begun in the late Middle Ages when a master gave his servant a few coins as an expression of good will.
-By the 16th century, guests at English mansions were expected to give a "vail" or small amount of money at the end of the visit to compensate the owner's servants who did work above and beyond their ordinary duties.
+The practice of tipping may have begun in the late Middle Ages when a master gave his servant a few coins as an expression of good will.
+By the 16th century, guests at English mansions were expected to give a "vail" or a small amount of money at the end of the visit to compensate the owner's servants who did work above and beyond their ordinary duties.

-Kerry Segrave, author of "Tipping: An American History of Social Gratuities,"explained that by 1760, footmen, valets, and gentleman's servants all expected vails, leading to great expense to the guests.
+Kerry Segrave, the author of "Tipping: An American History of Social Gratuities," explains that "by 1760, footmen, valets, and gentleman's servants all expected vails, leading to great expense to the guests.
 The gentry and aristocracy began to complain.
-An attempt to abolish vails in London in 1764 led to rioting.
+An attempt to abolish vails in London in 1764 led to rioting."

-Tipping soon spread to British commercial establishments, such as hotels, pubs, and restaurants.
+Tipping soon spread to British commercial establishments such as hotels, pubs, and restaurants.
 In 1800, the Scottish philosopher and writer Thomas Carlyle complained about tipping a waiter at the Bell Inn in Gloucester, "The dirty scrub of a waiter grumbled about his allowance, which I reckoned liberal.
 I added sixpence to it, and [he] produced a bow which was near rewarding with a kick.
 Accursed be the race of flunkeys!"

 By the 1900s, Americans considered tipping to be the norm and, in fact, were frequently criticized for overtipping.
 Englishmen complained that "liberal but misguided" Americans tipped too much, leading servants to feel shortchanged by the British.
-Similarly, a 1908 Travel magazine found that Americans overtipped but received poorer service because Americans did not know how to treat servants and service members.
+Similarly, a 1908 travel magazine found that Americans overtipped but received poorer service because Americans did not know how to treat servants and service members.

 As tipping became widespread in America, many found it to be antithetical to democracy and American ideals of equality.
-In 1891, journalist Arthur Gaye wrote that a tip should be given to someone "who is presumed to be inferior to the donor, not only in worldly wealth, but in social position also."
-"Tipping, and the aristocratic idea it exemplifies, is what we left Europe to escape,” William Scott wrote in his 1916 anti-tipping brochure, “The Itching Palm,” in which he argued that tipping was as "un-American" as "slavery."
+In 1891, journalist Arthur Gaye wrote that a tip should be given to someone "who is presumed to be inferior to the donor, not only in worldly wealth but in social position also."
+"Tipping and the aristocratic idea it exemplifies is what we left Europe to escape,” William Scott wrote in his 1916 anti-tipping brochure, “The Itching Palm,” in which he argued that tipping was as "un-American" as "slavery."

 In 1904, the Anti-Tipping Society of America sprang up in Georgia, and its 100,000 members signed pledges not to tip anyone for a year.
 In 1909, Washington became the first of six states to pass an anti-tipping law.
 But, the new laws rarely were enforced, and, by 1926, every anti-tipping law had been repealed.

-Others have noted that because waiters live off their tips, tipping in the United States is more mandatory rather than voluntary, rarely relates to quality of service, and can be based on racial and sexual discrimination.
+Others have noted that because waiters live off their tips, tipping in the United States is more mandatory rather than voluntary, rarely relates to the quality of the service, and can be based on racial and sexual discrimination.
 Cornell Professor Michael Lynn's extensive research on tipping, suggests that this history and association with giving money to inferiors may be why we continue to tip today.
 Lynn posits that "[w]e tip because we feel guilty about having people wait on us."
 This societal guilt was reportedly noted by Benjamin Franklin in Paris who said, "To overtip is to appear an ass: to undertip is to appear an even greater ass."